Start9Labs/documentation/site/source/user-manual/configuration/limitations/lim-ios.rst

 Matrix
 ------
 The lack of Tor support on iOS means that Element/Matrix cannot be run on an iPhone in conjunction with your Embassy Matrix server, as that currently requires a Tor connection.
-This will be fixed if `Element <https://github.com/vector-im/element-ios>` builds Tor into their app.
+This will be fixed when `Element <https://github.com/vector-im/element-ios>`_ builds Tor into their app.
+An issue specifically in regard to this can be found `here <https://github.com/vector-im/element-ios/issues/1085>`_.

 Workarounds
 ...........